 New research has examined the potential of spinach extract as an enhancer of athletic performance.
 The active compound in spinach extract significantly improves muscle strength, leading the study authors to recommend banning the supplement in sports.

-Some studies have suggested that spinach has a variety of health benefits, such as keeping cancer at bay, preventing asthma, lowering blood pressure, and helping those with diabetes manage their condition.
+Some studies have suggested that spinach has a variety of health benefits, such as

 New research looks at another potential benefit of the plant, although the study examined an extract from spinach in the form of a dietary supplement rather than the food itself.